sosaucily/yelpclient/README.md

 ![Alt text](./yelp.gif?raw=true "Optional Title")

+Phew!

+This took a billion hours.
+Or somewhere around 20.

 Project Requirements
 Search results page
 * Table rows should be dynamic height according to the content height